HSLdevcom/jore4/wiki/architecture-meetings.md

   - what was the reactions of the PO and other stakeholders on the presentation made?
   - can we make conclusions for the technical side based on those reactions?

-**2. Updating the DoD
+**2. Updating the DoD**
-  - Joonas is leaving (18.5.), and this will affect the DoD, the way tickets are moved from column to another
+  - Joonas is leaving (18.5.), and this will affect the DoD and the logic that the tickets are moved from column to another in the backlog
-  - At the moment there is no furhter information about the future replacements
+  - At the moment there is no further information about the future replacements
   - How to proceed with the DoD update process?